Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Closer kinda does this a lot, because it was mainly concerned with the drama of meetings and breakups rather than the bits in between.
 The viewer is informed that years have passed, but you don't really know what happened.
 It gets jarring.

-Enchanted paired up the Official Couple awkwardly enough, but the inevitable Pair the Spares that followed was completely out of the blue.
-Not to mention the Broken Aesop: It seems that true love does come as fast as fairy tales suggest it does, after all — if you live in a Disney movie.
-(Notice that the live action Giselle and Robert appears to spend weeks or even months together building their relationship and her career, while animated Nancy and Edward are getting married before her cell phone has completely run out of charge.)
+Enchanted The Pair the Spares is worse than other examples because it's a Broken Aesop.
+After mocking Love At First Sight for the whole movie, Nancy runs off with Edward to the animated world the same night that she meets him.
+It seems that true love does come as fast as fairy tales suggest it does, after all — if you live in a Disney movie.
+It's more understandabale if you see a deleted scene that paints Nancy as a jaded romantist whose given up on meeting Prince Charming but it's still jaring.
+Notice that the live action Giselle and Robert appears to spend weeks or even months together building their relationship and her career, while animated Nancy and Edward are getting married before her cell phone has completely run out of charge.

 The Harry Potter films, mainly due to their being Compressed Adaptations, definitely lean towards the asphyxiatory side of things in regards to Harry and Ginny.
 The two barely interact, sharing the screen for about seven minutes combined in the last three movies.
 In the fifth book, Ginny being able to speak to Harry was a big deal; in the fifth movie, Bonnie Wright barely has any lines.
 Whenever they are on screen together, they barely talk, instead just sharing a kiss and an awkward look before Harry rushes off to do something and Ginny sits down to be irrelevant to the plot.